yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 \frac{\partial V}{\partial t} + \frac{\sigma^2}{2} S^2 \frac{\partial^2 V}{\partial S^2} + rS \frac{\partial V}{\partial S} - rV = 0 \enspace (5)
 $$

-Where $S = S_t$ is the price of the underlying stock, $r$ is the risk free (interest) rate, and $\sigma$ is the volatility of stock.
+Where $S = S_t$ is the price of the underlying stock, $r$ is the risk-free (interest) rate, and $\sigma$ is the volatility of the stock.

 The main assumptions include:

-- The risk free rate and volatility, $r, \sigma$ are constant.
+- The risk-free rate and volatility, $r, \sigma$ are constant.
-- The underlying stock follows a 1D Geometric Brownian Motion.
-This means that the stock returns follows a log-normal distribution.
+- The underlying stock follows a 1D geometric Brownian motion.
+This means that the stock returns follow a log-normal distribution.
 - There are no transaction fees and the stock does not pay dividends.
 - The option can only be exercised at expiration (European option).

+Due to the limitations of these assumptions, the Black-Scholes model is often used as a benchmark.

 The Black-Scholes PDE is pretty hard to interpret by itself so we first need to solve it.
 For a European Call, $V(S, T) = C(S, t)$ with maturity $T$, we can apply the **boundary conditions**: